Fishing Regulations for the Season (250-RICR-60-00-10)

 11.With the exception of designated catch-and-release areas, any legally caught trout, salmon, or charr taken from the fresh waters of Rhode Island shall be immediately released alive into the waters from which it was taken or shall be killed at once and become part of the daily bag limit.

 14.Killingly Pond, Glocester and Hazard Pond, West Greenwich shall have the following Rhode Island Regulations: the daily creel and possession limits for black bass shall be five (5) fish and the minimum size limit shall be twelve inches (12”) (measured from the tip of the snout to the end of the tail).
-The daily creel and possession limits for chain pickerel shall be five (5) fish and the minimum size limit shall be fourteen inches (14”) (measured from the tip of the snout to the end of the tail); Six (6) lines with a single hook each may be used while ice fishing.
+The daily creel and possession limits for chain pickerel shall be five (5) fish and the minimum size limit shall be fourteen inches (14”) (measured from the tip of the snout to the end of the tail.

 Abbotts Run Brook